 Birds must work diligently and efficiently when weather is harshest.
 Winter days are short so birds have only a maximum of about 10 hours to feed.
 Snow or ice occasionally covers trees, shrubs and the ground, hindering those species foraging for seeds or berries.

 On the other hand, birds such as the longspur are inclined to feed in open habitats with high seed densities.
 A rich food source attracts birds causing this species to feed in flocks .
 In this case, gregarious feeding provides "more eyes" to watch for predators.
-However, flocks force longspurs into high energy strategies because field are quickly depleted, prompting them to search for additional food sources.
+However, flocks force longspurs into high energy strategies because fields are quickly depleted, prompting them to search for additional food sources.

 Survival depends on how birds eat as well as what they eat.
 While several species, primarily insectivores, migrate away from Oklahoma in winter to find food, some birds' diets change according to the season.
 Frugivores and granivores (fruit and seed eaters), summer insectivores such as flickers and chickadees, and most of our game birds change their eating habits to take advantage of seeds and berries that mature in late fall and remain attached into winter.
 Most Oklahoma songbirds feed on seeds and fruits of sumac, poison ivy, dogwood, holly, winterberry, hackberry, greenbrier, pecan and others.
-Wild turkey, quail, prairie chickens and other game birds eat many of the same seeds and fruits consumed by songbirds.
-White acorns, seed pods of lespedeza, buttonweed, ragweed and other weed seeds are an important part of their winter diet.
+Wild turkey, quail, prairie-chickens and other game birds eat many of the same seeds and fruits consumed by songbirds.
+White oak acorns, seed pods of lespedeza, buttonweed, ragweed and other weed seeds are an important part of their winter diet.

 A dietary staple of chickadees and other insectivores that overwinter in Oklahoma includes insects passing through winter in a dormant state as eggs, nymphs, larvae, pupae or adults.
 During warm spells, larger insects move closer to the soil surface and are also readily eaten by birds.
 After a hard freeze, domestic grains such as wheat, corn, rice and alfalfa may constitute a major portion of game bird, waterfowl and songbird diets.

 Anyone interested in birds can help them cope with winter by supplementing food and water supplies.
-Sparrows, juncos, chickadees, titmice, grosbeaks, cardinals, finches and jays are attracted to feeders stocked with seed.
+Sparrows, juncos, chickadees, titmice, cardinals, finches and jays are attracted to feeders stocked with seed.
 Popular seed choices include black oil-type sunflower, white proso millet and niger.
-Softened fruits such as apples, oranges, grapes and raisins provide high-energy nutrition for many species such as mockingbirds, robins, cardinals and grosbeaks.
+Softened fruits such as apples, oranges, grapes and raisins provide high-energy nutrition for many species such as mockingbirds, robins, and cardinals.
 Insect-eating woodpeckers, nuthatches, chickadees, titmice and wrens prefer suet.

 Birds are also attracted to yards that provide roosting shelter.
 Many species find thick tangled growths of trees, shrubs and vines ideal spots in which to rest and preen while out of the wind.
 Dead trees and snags offer protected cavities for bitter winter nights.